Fe'i banana: Taxonomy

 As with many names in the genus Musa, considerable confusion has existed as to the proper botanical name, if any, for Fe'i bananas.
 Some authorities have preferred to treat Fe'i bananas as a formal or informal cultivar group rather than employing a Latin binomial, using names like Musa (Fe'i Group) 'Utafan'.

 One of the earliest detailed accounts of the genus Musa was by the German-Dutch botanist Georg E. Rumpf (c.1627–1702), usually known by the Latinized name Rumphius.
 His Herbarium amboinensis was published in 1747, after his death.
 His figure and description of a "species" under the name "Musa Uranoscopos" (meaning "heaven-looking banana") is consistent with a Fe'i banana; he refers to the upright flowering spike (although the figure, reproduced here, shows the terminal bud drooping), the coloured sap, and the effect of consumption on urine.

 However, the starting point for botanical names is the publication of Carl Linnaeus' Species Plantarum in 1753, so "Musa uranoscopos" is not an acceptable name.
 In the second edition of Species Plantarum, Linnaeus lumped together Rumphius' Musa uranoscopos and Musa 'Pissang Batu' under the name Musa troglodytarum, in spite of the fact that Rumphius had noted several distinctions between the two.
 Linnaeus' treatment has been described as "beyond understanding".
 In 1917, Merrill designated the illustration of Rumphius' Musa uranoscopos as the lectotype of Musa troglodytarum L. On this basis, Häkkinen, Väre and Christenhusz concluded in 2012 that "all Fe'i cultivars, including those featured in Paul Gauguin's famous paintings, should be treated under the name M. troglodytarum L." Other sources also accept this as the scientific name for the group as a whole – for example Rafaël Govaerts in 2004.
-The name may be written as M. × troglodytarum to stress the hybrid origin of Fe'i bananas.
+The name is sometimes written as M. × troglodytarum, although its hybrid origin is uncertain.